Balbriggan: Population

+According to the 2016 census, the town was 63% White Irish and 0.8% Irish Traveller, 16.7% White of any other background, 11.0% Black, 2.8% Asian and 5.7% other racial background or not stated.
+Approximately 73% of the town's population was born in the Republic of Ireland, and 27% were born abroad.
+The Polish were by far the largest foreign-born group in 2016, accounting for 5.8% of the town's population (1,270 people).

+In 2022, there were 24,322 people residing in Balbriggan, representing an 12.52% increase from the 2016 census.
+In 2022, according to the CSO, the town is 56.6% White Irish and 0.6% Irish Traveller, 19.2% White of any other background, 9.6% Black, 4.9% Asian, 3.6% any other racial background, and 5.2% not stated.

+Balbriggan was also Ireland's "youngest town" in 2016, with an average age of 30.8 years.
+It held this title in 2022, with the average age raising to 33.6 years.

 Amenities

 The town is coastal and has a sandy beach.
 It was, at one time, a holiday destination for people from Dublin city.

-Balbriggan is also the location of a Sunshine Home which aims to provide a holiday to underprivileged children from the Greater Dublin area.
+Balbriggan is also the location of a Sunshine Home which aims to provide a holiday to underprivileged children from the Greater Dublin Area.
 The home is operated by the Sunshine Fund, a unique branch of the Society of Saint Vincent de Paul which provides week-long summer breaks for children aged 7 to 11 from disadvantaged parts of Dublin, Meath, Wicklow and Kildare.
 The purpose-built home has hosted these holidays since 1935, with over 100,000 young people having passed through their doors.

 Economy

 The Department of Foreign Affairs has located a passport production facility in Balbriggan.
 There is also a proposal to relocate the Drogheda International Seaport to the Bremore Port area to the north of the town.
 Local development bodies expect that the proposed Bremore Port and orbital motorway projects, as well as the existing M1 motorway and Belfast – Dublin railway, are major draws to prospective companies with large logistical sectors hoping to expand or set up in the Fingal area.

-Balbriggan Town Hall served as home to Balbriggan Town Council until the council's dissolution in 2014.

-Over the Easter 2008 weekend, precast engineering company Techrete moved their production facility from Howth to Stephenstown Industrial Park with their head office set to follow.

 Wavin has been manufacturing plastic pipes in their purpose-built facility in Balbriggan since 1962.